bsv-blockchain/ts-sdk/docs/tutorials/first-transaction.md

 **What's happening here:**
-- We connect to your BRC-100 wallet (like MetaNet Desktop)
+- We connect to your BRC-100 wallet (like Metanet Desktop)
 - Create a transaction with one output containing "Hello BSV!" data
 - The wallet automatically handles inputs, change, and fees
 - We get a transaction ID to view on the blockchain explorer